micahbrody/micahbrody.github.io/Privacy.md

 # Privacy Recommendations

+If this looks like too much information for you, just look for this symbol: :heavy_check_mark:

+(Note: This doesn't mean it's what I use.
+It means it's the easiest for most people.)

 I made this list to answer the questions "what should I use for x" and  "what do you use for y?"
 Here are all my answers.
 I use or have used almost everything on this list and vouch for them.
 However, I am one person.
 If you are looking for a category I do not have listed, more alternatives for ones I do, and/or a more thorough guide to privacy, I recommend privacyguides.org.

 ## Web Browser:

+### :heavy_check_mark: Waterfox
+- Adds privacy without breaking functionality.

 ### Brave Browser

 - Can import everything from chrome